vanderpatrick/Hackteam-6/README.md

   - Balsamiq was used to create the wireframes during the design phase of the project.
 - [Figma](https://www.figma.com/)
   - Figma was used to site map for the readme.
-- [Am I Responsive?](https://ui.dev/amiresponsive "Link to Am I Responsive Homepage") - Am I Responsive was used to test responsivenes and generate design for the mockup imagery used at the beginning of this documentation.
+- [Am I Responsive?](https://ui.dev/amiresponsive "Link to Am I Responsive Homepage") - Am I Responsive was used to test responsiveness and generate a design for the mockup imagery used at the beginning of this documentation.
 - [Peek](https://github.com/phw/peek)
   - Peek was used to make screencasts for the documentation.